How To Become A Kickass Dev Manager In 2021

 Start off by making sure that you invest time in identifying bottlenecks that are affecting your team.
 This clears obstacles in their way and makes sure that they have the most advanced arsenal of tools available to them.
 This helps to win their trust and when your team trusts you to take care of them, together you’ll be able to achieve much more.
 This type of investment always pays off.

 Once the bottlenecks have been identified, take a deeper look at your devs’ tools.
 Arming the team with great tools will place you as a tech leader that pushes for innovation.
 Using the best tools has many positive impacts.
-These can range from your devs avoiding frustration, becoming more efficient, solving issues faster, all which translates to higher productivity levels.
+These can range from your devs avoiding frustration, becoming more efficient, solving issues faster, all of which translates to higher productivity levels.

-Try ask yourself: can I give up on my current tools or processes (such as CI/CD pipelines or advanced monitoring tools) and still be able to do the job?
-In most cases the answer is a resounding YES.
+Try asking yourself: can I give up on my current tools or processes (such as CI/CD pipelines or advanced monitoring tools) and still be able to do the job?
+In most cases, the answer is a resounding YES.
 But, if we’re going to be honest with ourselves, you won’t actually end up doing that.
 These processes and tools save you time, effort, money, and ultimately make your team perform significantly better.

 Using the right tools is not just an investment for the developers you’re managing, it’s also an investment for you.
 While that may seem contrary, it’s because managers always need to find the ‘sweet spot’ between bugs and new product features.
 Fixing bugs makes your customer happier, but it’s also slowing down your team from writing more code to enhance the product features, and you as a manager need to perfectly balance between them.